sartography/spiff-example-cli/docs/examples.rst

 getting parallele tasks ready to run

 .. code:: python
+   :name: ExampleCode.py
+   :number-lines: 29

     workflow.do_engine_steps()
     ready_tasks = workflow.get_ready_user_tasks()

-In these last few lines our code is running through the workflow and seeing where there are task that have a Usertask then it will show form and print out the data from that task. (look at example bellow to see what printed questions look like and what the data at the end looks like.)
+In these last few lines our code is running through the workflow and seeing where there are task that have a UserTask then it will show form and print out the data from that task. (look at example below to see what printed questions look like and what the data at the end looks like.)

 .. code:: python
+   :name: ExampleCode.py
+   :number-lines: 29

     while len(ready_tasks) > 0:
         for task in ready_tasks: